 - Analysing stakeholders and determining creative, effective and business-appropriate methods of engagement.

-The Chief Executive Officer, Chief Information Officer, Information Steering Committee (or equivalent) or a Senior Executive representing the business may initiate the notion of digital and ICT strategic planning and the success of the planning engagement can often depend on the level of sponsorship and championship in the agency.
+The Chief Executive Officer, Chief Customer and Digital Officer, Information Steering Committee (or equivalent) or a Senior Executive representing the business may initiate the notion of digital and ICT strategic planning and the success of the planning engagement can often depend on the level of sponsorship and championship in the agency.

 Sponsorship is different from championing the planning engagement although a sponsor can also be a champion.

 Traditionally, the role of the sponsor is often assigned to the CIO.
 This may not be optimal in all circumstances.
 As digital becomes more integral to business and service delivery, digital planning activities may have higher perceived legitimacy if sponsored by Executive Leadership such as the CEO.
 The CIO could and should continue to ‘champion the activities’

 An effective sponsor will demonstrate the following characteristics: